 Many aspiring authors wonder how to hire a ghostwriter.

-Some conclude that the process is easy: Just slap together a list of candidates, have a quick chat with each on the phone, then pick the winner.
+Some conclude that the process is easy: Do a quick google search, jot down the names of a few writers-for-hire, have a quick chat with each on the phone, then pick the winner.

 Yes, you could do it that way.

 Or you can dig deeper in order to boost your odds of finding exactly the right ghostwriter for you.